bbauska/W3Cx-5of5/README.md

 only use "Hero.something" 24

 Here, I declared a variable named "numberHeroesCreated".
 I can type this in the console and see that it returns 0.
-But why it\'s interesting, is that I can use this class property inside a class itself.
+But why it&apos;s interesting, is that I can use this class property inside a class itself.
 If in the constructor, I increment the "numberofHeroesCreated", the property of the class Hero.
 And if I build 0 instance, ...